What is a facelift?

 - In office setting under local anesthesia using oral sedative meds such as xanax and narcotic pain meds in combination.
 Typically the cocktail we give to patients in a stress free environment will induce patients to fall asleep.

 - The other is general anesthesia in the OR setting at the surgery center.

-Will a facelift help forehead lines and around the eyelids?
+Can a facelift help forehead and eyelid wrinkles?

 Forehead lines will require a forehead lift or brow lift to minimize the horizontal rhytids.
 Lower eyelid wrinkles may be reduced with lower blepharoplasty.
 Botox may help with the Crow’s feet region.
 Just a facelift alone will need to be complemented with these other procedures to improve those areas.